jameshosken/itpcamp2017/p5-on-the-phone/readme.md

 1. Basic changes to Cordova default app.
   * Remove content of *index.html* and `this.receivedEvent('deviceready')` reference in *index.js*.
   * Add `p5.js` script tag to *index.html*
-  * Add a `.cnv{}` element in *index.css* for styling our p5 canvas later.
+  * Remove content of *index.css* and add a `.cnv{}` element in for styling our p5 canvas later.

-2. Quirks of p5 in Cordova
+  * If you want you app **fullscreen**, add `<preference name="Fullscreen" value="true" />` to the config.xml file in the main folder.
+2. **Customise p5js!**
-  * We need to postpone p5's `setup()` call until our device is loaded and ready.
-To do this we assign our p5 sketch as an object, and only call it on device ready.
+  * **Example:** Drawing! *We need to postpone p5's `setup()` call until our device is loaded and ready.
+To do this we assign our p5 sketch as an object, and only call it on device ready.*
   * Sometimes for super simple debugging we can use alerts instead of console logs.
 I usually use alerts to get a sense of the overall flow of my app.
+2. Plugins.
+  * Back to Bouncing Ball.
+Port the bouncing ball sketch to your app's **www** folder.
+  * Adding a plugin to Cordova is as simple as typing `cordova plugin add [plugin-name]` in the terminal
+  * Cordova has a number of [API plugins](https://cordova.apache.org/docs/en/latest/) that we can use to access data from the phone.
+The most rewarding at this stage is [Device Motion](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-device-motion/index.html), which allows us to access the accelerometer data.
+  * Also check out [Vibration](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-vibration/index.html), which opens up the realm of haptic feedback.
+  * In addition to the standard plugins, there is a [community of active developers](https://cordova.apache.org/plugins/).
+I have found plugins that access the flashlight, maps, bluetooth, and more.
 3. Debugging.
   * [Android](http://geeklearning.io/apache-cordova-and-remote-debugging-on-android/)
   * [IOS](http://geeklearning.io/apache-cordova-and-remote-debugging-on-ios/)
+4. Video * Audio
+  * Not available yet, stay tuned for a [later update](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-media/index.html)

+### Code Snippets for p5 in Cordova

 **bounceBallSketch:** *(See bounceBallSketch.js in Examples for full code.)*
 ```javascript